Biscoff Rolo Bars

 - Caramels, including Rolos, are often hard to slice since they’re sticky.
 Refrigerating or freezing them briefly until firm will make the job easier.
 You can also try spraying your knife with a non-stick cooking spray like Pam.

 - PRO-Tip: Pam is also great for spraying your measuring cup when using sticky ingredients like peanut butter or Biscoff spread.
 It will release like a charm!

 - I cut up some extra Rolos to press into the top of the hot out of the oven bars so there would be no question about what was in them.
 Do this will caution as the pan and cookies will still be very hot.

-- PRO-Tip: To make nice slices, chill the bars first, but bring them to room temperature to serve so the caramels aren’t rock hard.
+- PRO-Tip: To make nice slices, chill the bars first, then slice, but bring them to room temperature to serve so the caramels aren’t rock hard.

 Frequently Asked Questions

 It’s a delicious substitute for peanut butter, like in these Biscoff Blossoms.
-And these Toffee Biscoff Cookies and Biscoff Cookies with White Chocolate Chunks are scrumptious, too!!!
+And these Toffee Biscoff Cookies are scrumptious, too!!!
 So I had no trepidation when adding Biscoff spread to these scrumptious cookie bars.

 Made by the Hershey Company, Rolos are roll-shaped, creamy caramels with a semi-sweet chocolate coating.
 There is a salted dark chocolate version available, too.

 The ingredients in Biscoff spread include ground spice cookies, vegetable oil, brown sugar syrup, sodium bicarb, soy flour, salt, cinnamon, soy lecithin, and citric acid.

 But back to the spread.
 I find it a delicious substitute for peanut butter.
 Replace an equal amount of Biscoff for the peanut butter as called for in your recipe.